kms1212/foliOS/docs/vellum/elf-loading.md

 ## Kernel Loading

-When loading Strata, Vellum should validate the ELF identity, class, endianness, machine, and program headers before mapping segments.
-Loaded ranges must be reflected in unavailable-frame boot information so Strata does not reuse memory occupied by the kernel image, page tables, boot assets, or ramdisk.
+When loading a kernel image, Vellum should validate the ELF identity, class, endianness, machine, and program headers before mapping segments.
+Loaded ranges that must survive handoff must be reflected in unavailable-frame boot information.

 ## Symbol Data